Stephen Curry NBA Playoffs Player Props: Warriors vs. Lakers

 Stephen Curry Insights vs. the Lakers

-- The Lakers are the 25th-ranked team in the NBA, allowing 44.9 rebounds per contest.

-- In terms of assists, the Lakers are 15th in the league, allowing 25.7 per game.

-- In terms of 3-pointers, the Lakers have given up 12.5 makes per game, 18th in the league.
+- In terms of 3-pointers, the Lakers have conceded 12.5 makes per game, 18th in the NBA.

 Stephen Curry vs. the Lakers